caseyjackmiles/money_snapshots/README.md

 The application is written in ES6 using the [Mithril](https://mithril.js.org) framework.
 The only requirement for development is a browser that supports the ES6 features used.

+**Note:** Your browser likely prevents loading local JavaScript files.
+To develop locally, you can temporarily disable unique origins for `file://` resources.
+Just make sure to return the setting to default when not developing.
+- Firefox: `privacy.file_unique_origin : false`